apache/nuttx/Documentation/reference/user/01_task_control.rst

   :param envp: The ``envp[]`` argument is not used by NuttX and may be
      ``NULL``.

-  :return: ``task_spawn()`` will return zero on success.
+  :return: ``task_spawn()`` will return process ID of new task on success.
-    Otherwise, an error number will be returned as the function return value to indicate the error:
+    Otherwise, a negative number will be returned as the function return value to indicate the error:

   **POSIX Compatibility:** This is a non-standard interface inspired by ``posix_spawn()``.